Align

 Final Design (Customer Portal)

-1. Design for Event List
+Design for Event List

-1. Design for Event Detail
+Design for Event Detail

-1. Design for Event Confirm & Pay
+Design for Event Ticketing

+When clicking on "Book Now" CTA on the event details page, users are brought to the Event Ticketing page (as the one you see below).
 Here, users can add the quantity of tickets they want on which days and make payment through different payment channels which will reflect a payment success state, payment failure state or a purchase timeout state depending on the condition of the purchase.

-1. User Flow for Event Confirm & Pay on Figma
+Design for Confirm & Pay

-1. Design for Event Bookings
+Design for Event Bookings

 Users are able to view their bookings on their customer portal under their account and click on their event to view important things to bring, view their tickets, check in their attendees (if the business choose to enable this feature) and cancel their registered event/workshop.